 Select Credentials under APIs & auth in the left pane menu.
 Click Create new key, and then click iOS key to create the Google Maps SDK key:

-Enter the starter project’s bundle identifier (tutorial.feedme.com) and click Create:
+Enter the starter project’s bundle identifier (

 Create another key, only this time choose Server key to create the Places API key.
 Leave the text box empty and click Create.
 You should now have two boxes with server and iOS keys, like this: